Student Loan Repayment

 A deferment or forbearance allows you to temporarily stop making your federal student loan payments or to temporarily reduce the amount you pay.
 If necessary, after your grace period ends you can further delay loan repayment through either deferment or forbearance, which allows borrowers to suspend or reduce their payments under special circumstances.
 Be aware that unless you have a Perkins or Subsidized Loan, you are responsible for paying the interest that builds up during the deferment period.

 If you don't qualify for a deferment, then you can apply for forbearance to stop making payments or reduce your monthly payment for up to 12 months.
 There are two types of forbearances:

 - Discretionary – Forbearance requests due to illness or financial hardship that your lender decides to grant or not to grant.

 - Mandatory forbearance – Your lender is required to grant you a forbearance if you meet the eligibility requirements.

 There are pros and cons to each of these options.
 It's important to know the costs and benefits of each before you make a decision about which is right for you.
-Learn more about student loan deferment and forbearance on the Department of Education's website.

 The Public Service Loan Forgiveness Program